fgheysels/.github/profile/README.md

 - Need to invite a co-worker to our organization?
 Open a support ticket with internal IT.

 Enjoy contributing to our GitHub repos.

+Are you interested in joining Codit?
+Good news - [We are hiring](https://codit.eu/jobs)!